 In April 2016, the Company received a copy of an arbitration award (Black Dispute No. 114/2552) dated 25 March 2016, pursuant to which the arbitral tribunal rendered an award by a majority vote whereby PTT was to pay damages for the unlawful termination of its agreement with the Company in the amount of Baht 390 million per annum starting from 1 February 2012 until the date on which the arbitral tribunal rendered the arbitration award (25 March 2016), together with 7.5% interest per annum on such amount of damages calculated on the date on which the arbitral tribunal rendered the arbitration award until PTT makes payment in full to the Company.
 However, PTT petitioned the court to revoke the award on 30 June 2016 (Black Case No. Por.3016/2559).
 Later, on 16 December 2016, the Company filed a petition with the Civil Court to seek enforcement of the above arbitration award (Black Case No. Por.6000/2559).
 The Civil Court has ordered the combination of Black Case No. Por.6000/2559 with Black Case No. Por.3016/2559.
 In September 2019, the Civil Court ordered PTT to pay damages to the Company in accordance with the arbitral award and dismissed the petition of PTT.
 The Company has filed a petition for enforcement in accordance with the judgement of the Civil Court.
-However, PTT disagreed with the judgement and exercised its legal right to file an appeal with the Supreme Court in March 2020.
+However, PTT disagreed with the judgement and file an appeal with the Supreme Court in March 2020.
+The Company has filed a response to the appeal with the Supreme Court, and the case is currently being considered by the Supreme Court.

 In May 2017, the Company received a copy of an arbitration award (Black Dispute No. 78/2555) dated 27 April 2017, pursuant to which the arbitral tribunal rendered an award to order the Company to make a final payment for condensate residue to PTT of Baht 1,555 million, together with interest at 9.375% per annum on principal of Baht 1,518 million, from the date on which the dispute was submitted to arbitration (18 May 2012) until the Company makes payment in full to PTT.
 However, the Company does not agree with the arbitration award.
 On 25 July 2017, the Company exercised its legal right to file a petition with the Civil Court to revoke the award (Black Case No. Por.3492/2560).
 Later, in September 2017, the Company received a copy of a petition filed by PTT with the Civil Court seeking to enforce the award (Black Case No. Por.3789/2560).
 The Civil Court has ordered the combination of Black Case No. Por.3789/2560 with Black Case No. Por.
 3492/2560.
 In March 2019, the Civil Court ordered the revocation of the arbitration award and dismissed the petition of PTT.
-However, PTT disagreed with the judgement and exercised its legal right to file an appeal with the Supreme Court in August 2019.
+However, PTT disagreed with the judgement and file an appeal with the Supreme Court in August 2019.
+The Company has filed a response to the appeal with the Supreme Court, and the case is currently being considered by the Supreme Court.